jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 - Save time defining routes
 - We need a piece of information in the dynamic part

-## How to make a dynamic route
+## How to make a Dynamic Route

-Instead of a **static route**, that matches exactly one rouote that a person can visit:
+Instead of a **static route**, that will only be activated when a person matches exactly one route that a person can visit:

 ```rb
 get("/rps/rock", { :controller => "moves", :action => "play_rock" })